-Copy the header files to a Windows SDK include directory so that the build process will find the files.
+Copy 17 of the 18 header files to a Windows SDK include directory so that the build process will find the files, that is

 In order to get the necessary libraries in order to build Thunderbird, you will need to install Visual Studio - an IDE from Microsoft.
 Download the free community edition here.

 During installation make sure the following workloads are checked: